willfurnass/sheffield_hpc/FAQs.rst

         man less

-If you don't know the specific command name then you can use **apropos** which searches all man pages:
+If you don't know the specific command name then you can use **apropos** which searches all names of man pages and their one line descriptions:

 .. code-block:: console